Besides production, you can run Trackingplan on other environments – like staging or development – to detect problems before a release.

 Integrating your staging and testing environments and comparing them to your baseline allows you to see the differences between one release and the next, detecting broken events or schemas before releasing them.

-To set it up, you’ll just need to modify this init according to your specifications and your own TP_ID and add it at the top of the <head> section of your site (instructions here), or include it as a new Google Tag Manager Script (instructions here).
+To set it up, you’ll just need to modify this init according to your specifications and your own TP_ID and add it at the top of the <head> section of your site, or include it as a new Google Tag Manager Script.
+Learn more here about how to install Trackingplan on your websites.

 As you can see, the installation process is the same as the one you carried out when installing Trackingplan.
 The only thing that changes here is the environment variable within the init provided above.